Anupam Tripathi

 Frequent emotional breakdowns

-Lying, stealing, or risky behavior patterns
+Lying, stealing, or risky behaviour patterns

 When these signs continue for several weeks despite parental efforts, structured intervention is more effective than repeated correction.